Full cost model

 Full cost model: principles and definitions

 The full cost model applies to how funding applications are drafted and to how funding decisions are prepared, made and executed.
-The model also applies to requests for payment.
+The model also applies to payment applications.

-In the Research Council's funding, the starting point for reporting in connection with payment requests is derived from project accounting based on business accounting, which records the direct costs of the project.
+In RCF funding, the starting point for reporting in connection with payment applications is derived from project accounting based on business accounting, which records the direct costs of the project.
 In addition, calculated overheads and indirect employee costs are allocated to projects.
-Separate reports on the calculated cost items, based on the organisation’s financial statements, shall be submitted to the Research Council Registrar’s Office annually.

 Definitions